Using Chame

 is

-guaranteed to be a valid UTF-8 string.
+guaranteed to point to a valid UTF-8 string.
 To convert a Nim string into an

 MAtom